Parenting Tips That Also Work On Partners

 During the initial stages of toilet training a child, parents will often praise the child for telling them they need to use the toilet after they’ve already pooped in their pants.

-This isn’t the behavior that’s desired in the end but it’s a step in the right direction.
+This isn’t the behaviour that’s desired in the end but it’s a step in the right direction.

-When you want your partner to start a behavior they don’t normally do, start out rewarding any behavior that’s closer to what you want than where they started out.
+When you want your partner to start a behaviour they don’t normally do, start out rewarding any behaviour that’s closer to what you want than where they started out.

 DON’T say anything there is even a remote chance they could interpret as critical.

-Once your partner is good at the first step of what you want, then you can start to shape the new behavior closer to what you want.
-First shape the habit, then shape the behavior closer to your ideal.
+Once your partner is good at the first step of what you want, then you can start to shape the new behaviour closer to what you want.
+First shape the habit, then shape the behaviour closer to your ideal.

 4. Give One Instruction At A Time.